Skip to content

 How you can mitigate the risks of unconscious bias

 One way you might rely on to combat bias in the workplace and prevent it from happening is some good old unconscious bias training.
+But beware!
+It turns out that most training is not effective and can actually do more harm than good. 👇

 How to Bust Bias at Work, WorkLife with Adam Grant

+The solution?
 Conscious awareness about our biases and a willingness to fix them.

 Like any shift in behavior, deep understanding must come before meaningful change can occur.
 And an excellent place to begin tackling the various types of bias in the workplace is first to understand the various forms it can take and analyze how it might be present in your organization.

-13 Types of unconscious bias
+13 types of unconscious bias

 1. Affinity bias